hrydgard/ppsspp-site/docs/settings/graphics.md

 * Vignette - darkens the image towards the corners, which looks a bit filmic
 * Scanlines - creates a CRT screen like effect by drawing horizontal lines.
 Note that this doesn't make that much sense because the real PSP had an LCD screen, but I guess could be cool for some arcade ports.

+### VSync

+Tries to avoid presenting a new image in the middle of your monitor's display refresh, by using whatever option is available to do so.
+This doesn't always make a difference at all, so if you don't see any issues with screen tearing, best to leave it off.

+### Low latency

+In Vulkan, the "Mailbox" present mode is non-tearing and has almost as good latency as vsync off.
+It's highly recommended to use it, especially on 60hz displays.
+Framerate may be very slightly less consistent but it's generally worth it for the reduced latency.

 ## Framerate control